Last Updated on

 - What to do: Hike, Fish

-This is a famous restaurant area beside the landmark Lotte department store in Busan.
+This is a famous restaurant area beside the landmark Lotte department store in Busan, Korea.

-Special foods in Busan are any seafood, Dwaejigogi jjigae (spicy pork soup), and Hoddeok (sweet Korean papusa-style desert), which can all be found in Soemyeong!
+Special Busan Korean foods are any seafood, Dwaejigogi jjigae (spicy pork soup), and Hoddeok (sweet Korean papusa-style desert), which can all be found in Soemyeong shopping district!

 About Seomyeong Market: